InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Experiments

 \subsubsection{Number of Clusters}

-Figure~\ref{fig:repair-plots} shows several cactus plots.
-The plot in Figure~\ref{fig:num_clusters} presents the number of clusters used by each clustering method ($y$-axis) for each \IPA ($x$-axis).
-This plot also shows the number of correct submissions per \IPA.
-The legend in Figure~\ref{fig:num_clusters} is sorted in decreasing order of the number of clusters used.
+Figure~\ref{fig:num_clusters} illustrates a cactus plot detailing the number of clusters generated by each clustering technique for each of the 43 different \IPAs used.
 One can see that \Clara generates an enormous quantity of clusters, almost half of the correct submissions of each \IPA.
-This large number of clusters is explained by \Clara's strict clustering method, that does not allow two programs to be in the same cluster if there is not an exact match between both programs' control flows. \InvAAST using the \textsc{KMeans} clustering algorithm produces $K$, which in this experiment was always 10\% of the number of correct submissions of each exercise.
+This large number of clusters is explained by \Clara's strict clustering method, which does not allow two programs to be in the same cluster if there is no exact match between both programs' control flows.
+Furthermore, even if two programs are semantically equivalent and share the same control flow but one of them uses a for-loop and the other uses a while-loop, then \Clara assigns these two programs to different clusters.

+\InvAAST produces $K$ clusters, which in this experiment is always set to 10\% of the number of correct submissions of each exercise.
 The technique that uses the closest correct program has only a single cluster which is the closest correct program.
 This evaluation of the number of clusters used by each approach allows us to observe that \Clara produces a large number of clusters, resulting in a detriment of performance.
-However, our approach can generate fewer clusters resulting in a more effective repairing process.
+In contrast, our approach can generate fewer clusters resulting in a more effective repairing process.